mirror/dd-wrt/src/router/frr/doc/user/installation.rst

    Build with FPM module support.

+.. option:: --enable-fpm-listener

+   Build a small fpm listener for testing.

 .. option:: --with-service-timeout=X

    Set timeout value for FRR service.
 The time of restarting or reloading FRR